Washington

 WA DOH BOARD MEETING

-The Board of Hearing and Speech (board) next normal business meeting is Friday, May 1, 2026, starting at 9 am PST.
+The Board of Hearing and Speech (board) next normal business meeting is Friday, July 24th, 2026, starting at 9 am PST.
 The board and the Department of Health encourage interest parties and the public to participate.
 Written comments should be emailed to KimBoi.Shadduck@doh.wa.gov.

 You can attend in person or virtually.
 If you would like to attend please contact Kim-Boi Shadduck, Program Manager Board of Hearing and Speech to receive the virtual links at KimBoi.Shadduck@doh.wa.gov.